 - Run the dishwasher only when full to save water and energy.

-- Install aerators on the kitchen faucet to reduce flows to less than 1 gallon per minute.
+- Install aerators on the kitchen faucet to reduce flows.

 - When washing dishes by hand, don’t let the water run.
 Fill one basin with wash water and the other with rinse water.